LuxImagingAI/DBSegment/README.md

  2. Pull the DBSegment image `docker pull mehrib/dbsegment:v4`.
 You Need to do this just the first time.
  3. Run the image `docker run -v "/input_folder/:/input/" -v "/output_folder/output/:/output/" mehrib/dbsegment:v4`

- Comment for M1 users: the third step adapted for M1 users is:
+ Comment for *M1 users*: the third step adapted for M1 users is:
  3. Run the image `docker run --platform Linux/amd64 -v "/input_folder/:/input/" -v "/output_folder/:/output/" mehrib/dbsegment:v4`

  However, errors related to recognizing the nifti image in the folder might remain.